 - Work to articulate why your project is important to you, and share this with your team, along with clear expectations about their roles in the project.
 Keep this documented and read it over and share it whenever you need a reminder.

-- Keep a public project listing with key information like book summary, audience, reading level, licenses, target release date, etc. The public listing will be the first place you point people to in communications to learn about the project, so make it clear and keep it up to date!
+- Create a public project listing with key information like book summary, audience, reading level, licenses, target release date, etc. This public listing will be the first place you point people to in communications to learn about the project, so make it clear and keep it up to date!

 - Start creating the book’s outline, including any necessary context or framing up front, plus a list of chapters with descriptions, pedagogical outcomes, and the types of features or elements that will recur through the text.